-AWS OpsWorks is a cloud application management service that makes it easy to deploy and operate applications of all shapes and sizes.
+AWS OpsWorks is a configuration management service that helps you configure and operate applications of all shapes and sizes using Chef.
 You can define the application’s architecture and the specification of each component including package installation, software configuration and resources such as storage.
 Start from templates for common technologies like application servers and databases or build your own to perform any task that can be scripted.
 AWS OpsWorks includes automation to scale your application based on time or load and dynamic configuration to orchestrate changes as your environment scales.

 AWS OpsWorks supports a wide variety of architectures, from simple web applications to highly complex custom applications, and any software that has a scripted installation.
 Since AWS OpsWorks supports Chef recipes and Bash/PowerShell scripts, you can leverage community-built configurations such as MongoDB and Elasticsearch.
 You start by modeling and visualizing your application with layers that define resource and software configuration.
 You control every aspect of your application's configuration to match your needs, processes, and tools.